 McLeod’s Daughters ran for 224 episodes in Australia, lasting for 8 seasons.
 A show that popular for that long must have something going for it.
 It’s a female-centric drama.
 The original premise of the show was that half sisters Claire and Tess McLeod run a farm after their father’s death.
 The help that works the farm with them are all women.
 Posie Graeme-Evans developed the series.

-I’m still working through the first season (22 episodes) of the show.
 It’s like a modern day American western with cattle, horses and sheep, hard work, adversity, personal dramas, and women.

 The show was filmed in South Australia and most of the outdoor scenes are panoramic and beautiful.

 I’m giving it a recommendation based on early seasons.
 I thought it went a bit awry in the last couple of seasons.
 I’m like the characters and the stories.
 I like to see so many women listed in the credits for writing, producing, and directing along with the female faces in front of the cameras.